Content warning, highlight the hidden text between the lines:

 4:03

-AM MY NEW PHONE (297)117-5084
+AM MY NEW LORUMPHONE (297)117-5084

 Nothing went right but I set her

-on fire, No battery, will text you later.
+on fire, No battery, will text you later,

-She felt a little pang of guilt for not mentioning anything to Party Girl about her "presh" and flipped the phone open again.
+She felt a small pang of guilt for not mentioning anything to Party Girl about her "presh-presh" and flipped the phone open again.
 The screen immediately blinked out and refused to turn back on.
 No energy left.
 Same.
-"Can I ask if you can drive me somewhere on Sunday?" asked Alicia.
-Robert glanced over with a quick nod.
-"I've got some money burning a hole in my pocket."

 * * * * *